 All things considered, foxes are increasingly seen in urban and suburban areas as well as rural areas.
 The fox is primarily carnivorous and they are highly effective scavengers finding waste in towns and cities plentiful.

-Foxes can carry toxocariasis, a parasitic roundworm which can be passed to humans.
+Foxes can carry toxocariasis, a parasitic roundworm that can be passed to humans.

 Generally speaking, infection is extremely rare and only affects around two people per million in the UK each year.
 Fox faeces may contain bacteria which can cause sickness in humans, so faeces should not be directly handled.